 The Construction Personnel Contact List for the Project is provided in Appendix C. The listed personnel are responsible for ensuring compliance with the SWPPP and associated permit conditions.
+The Construction Personnel Contact List shall be updated as necessary to remain current throughout construction and restoration of the Project.

 Personnel responsibilities include, but are not limited to, the following:

-- Implement the SWPPP; - Oversee maintenance practices identified in the SWPPP;

-- Conduct or provide for inspection and monitoring activities; - Identify potential erosion, sedimentation, and pollutant sources during construction and ensure issues are addressed appropriately and in a timely manner; - Identify necessary amendments to the SWPPP and ensure proper implementation; and, - Document activities associated with the implementation of this SWPPP and supporting documents.
+- Implement the SWPPP; - Oversee maintenance practices identified in the SWPPP; - Conduct or provide for inspection and monitoring activities; - Identify potential erosion, sedimentation, and pollutant sources during construction and ensure issues are addressed appropriately and in a timely manner; - Identify necessary amendments to the SWPPP and ensure proper implementation; and, - Document activities associated with the implementation of this SWPPP and supporting documents.